cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 (a) Dates may change as the semester evolves

-(*) The project is a long term assignmenst and must be ideally woring on it on a weekly basis.
+(*) The project is a long term assignmenst (and are ideally worked  on weeklyby residential students).
 It is the major part of the course grade.

 (*) Tutorials prepare you for documenting a technical aspect related to cloud computing.
 It is a preparation for a document that explains how to execute your project in a reproducable manner.